kippnorcal/google_classroom/README.md

 2. Install dependencies

 - Docker can be installed directly from the website at docker.com.
-- Pipenv can be installed via Pip or Homebrew, and is only needed for local development or to generate an initial token.

 3. Create .env file with project secrets

-Database variables are configured in the format used by [Sqlsorcery](https://sqlsorcery.readthedocs.io/en/latest/cookbook/environment.html).

-STUDENT_ORG_UNIT represents the Google Admin organizational unit that students belong to.
-It will filter student reports to that specific organization.

 ```
+# Basic Configuration Info
+ACCOUNT_EMAIL=Email of admin account that will be used to pull data.
+STUDENT_ORG_UNIT=Name of the Google Admin organizational unit for students (optional — filters student reports to that organization)
+SCHOOL_YEAR_START=YYYY-MM-DD

 # Database variables
 DB_TYPE=The type of database you are using.
 Current options: mssql, postgres, sqlite
 DB_SERVER=